Toyota Yaris Hybrid review

 |Car type||Fuel economy||CO2 emissions||0-62mph|

 Overall, this feels like the most relevant and impressive Toyota supermini we've seen for many years.
 Unlike some of its rivals, it's not concerned with eye-catching interior technology or particularly swish exterior design.
-Rather it looks at getting the basics that buyers want right, foremost among them being low running costs and hassle-free ownership.
-For a more detailed look at the Toyota Yaris Hybrid, read on for the rest of our in-depth review...
+Rather, it gets the basics that buyers want right, foremost among them low running costs and hassle-free ownership.
+For a more detailed look at the Yaris Hybrid, read on for the rest of our in-depth review...

 In This Review